 Students are issued report cards four (4) times during the school year at nine (9) week intervals.
-Parent-teacher conferences are scheduled twice during the school year, at the end of the first and third grading periods.
+Parent-teacher conferences are scheduled twice during the school year, during the first and third grading periods.
 However, parents are encouraged to contact teachers on a regular basis in order to monitor their child's progress.